 Philip remains very close to his roots, so when the opportunity to take over the Pastoral Lease of Rainbow Station arose, the Cropp family was immediately interested in preserving this part of New Zealand that is very close to their family’s heritage.

-Note: This honey is not able to send to Japan due to missing Glyphosate test results.
+Note: This honey is not able to send to Japan, Vietnam and China due to countries’ regulations.